Rafael Márquez: León

-Hours after being released by the New York Red Bulls, it was announced that Márquez signed with León, returning to his home country after 13 years abroad.
+Hours after being released by the New York Red Bulls, it was announced that Márquez signed with Liga MX side León, returning to his home country after 13 years abroad.
 It would not be until 5 October 2013 that Márquez scored his first goal for León in the Liga MX against Puebla, scoring a penalty kick in the 17th minute.

 On 15 December, León captured the Apertura 2013 title after defeating América 5–1 on aggregate.
 Márquez, the club captain, played in both legs as he lifted his first league title in Mexico, more than 14 years after losing the final against Toluca when he played in Atlas.
 The following tournament, Márquez helped León capture their second straight league title, becoming only the second team in history to win consecutive league titles in the short tournament era, the first being UNAM, who won the Clausura 2004 and Apertura 2004.
 He also became the first Mexican footballer to win league titles in three countries.

 Hellas Verona

 On 7 August 2014, Hellas Verona of Serie A signed Márquez on undisclosed terms.
 He stated that he had taken a pay cut to join the club as he was desperate to return to Europe.
-He made his debut in the league on 31 August, starting as Verona played out a goalless draw at home against Atalanta.
+Márquez made his league debut on 31 August, starting as Verona played out a goalless draw at home against Atalanta.